 American Red Cross in need of blood donors

 BOWLING GREEN, Ky.
-(WBKO/WYMT) - The American Red Cross is currently facing a national blood shortage.
+(WBKO) - The American Red Cross is currently facing a national blood shortage.

-Officials add if you come to donate blood to please wear a mask.
+The Red Cross says if you come to donate blood to please wear a mask, and they are also seeking volunteers in the Warren County area to help during blood drives.

 For more information, click here.